arrikenw/underbrewed/README.md

 * The cauldron liquid shader was produced with help from an online tutorial found [here](http://enemyhideout.com/2016/08/creating-a-whirlpool-shader/).
 * The bubbles particle system was produced with help from an online tutorial found [here](https://www.youtube.com/watch?v=ajsA6vWBhKI).
 * The pick up logic was initially inspired by a youtube video found [here](https://www.youtube.com/watch?v=90OiysC4j5Y).
+* The menu background music was created with help from this forum post [here](https://answers.unity.com/questions/1260393/make-music-continue-playing-through-scenes.html).

 ## Individual Contributions